 In 2006, the Theater’s scope of programming expanded with an opportunity to present the New York City Ballet in their long-awaited return to Chicago.
-It would be a significant undertaking, but the board and staff knew that this presentation — and others like it — would grow the Theater’s reputation and, in turn, the audiences and prestige of its Resident Companies.
+It would be a significant undertaking, but the board and staff knew that this presentation — and others like it — would grow the Theater’s reputation and, in turn, the visibility of its Resident Companies.

 The engagement was a smashing success, drawing near-capacity crowds and establishing the Harris Theater Presents series.
-Since its birth, the Theater’s presenting season has grown tremendously, bringing celebrated artists and ensembles from around the world to Chicago.
+Since that first presentation, Harris Theater Presents has expanded to include six distinct series, bringing celebrated artists and ensembles from around the world to Chicago.